What is PNP bill payment on a bank statement?

 The process is designed for security and efficiency, allowing many different types of organizations to accept electronic payments without needing extensive technical setup.
 However, the trade-off is that the final charge on your statement might not immediately identify the original payee, requiring a bit of detective work on your part sometimes.

-Identifying Legitimate PNP Bill Payment Charges
+Identify Legitimate PNP Bill Payment Charges on Bank Statements

 Seeing ‘PNP BillPayment’ on your bank statement can sometimes feel like a puzzle.
 You know you paid something, but connecting that specific label to the actual service or item can be tricky.
 The good news is, most of the time, these charges are legitimate.
 It just takes a little detective work to confirm what you paid for.